 - No later than one week before the agreed date for the presentation, the opponent, supervisor and examiner have to receive the latest version of the report.

 - Prepare the oral presentation of your degree project, usually in the form of a PPT file.

 We usually calculate an hour for the presentation.
 Discuss this with your supervisor and agree on how long it should take.

 - 20-25 min. oral presentation: degree project student

 - If needed, make sure you book a computer and projector in advance at the front desk on level 2.
 Start your presentation at a level at which everyone can understand what it is about and what problem you are trying to solve.
 Rehearse your presentation so that you do not go over the time allotted.

-- 10 min. for questions from the audience and the examiner.
+- 15 min for the opposition and questions from the opponent and from the audience and the examiner.